bictorv/panda/CHAOS.md

 In `SYSTEM:INTERNET.ADDRESS`, add the following parameters for your IPNI#0
 - `CHAOS-ADDRESS:`*nnnn* where *nnnn* is your octal Chaosnet  address
-- `CHAOS-IP:`*a.b.c.d* where *a.b.c.d* is the IP address of a [https://github.com/bictorv/chaosnet-bridge](Chaosnet bridge program) which is configured to accept Chaos-over-IP from the IP of your TOPS-20 system (see below).
+- `CHAOS-IP-GATEWAY:`*a.b.c.d* where *a.b.c.d* is the IP address of a [https://github.com/bictorv/chaosnet-bridge](Chaosnet bridge program) which is configured to accept Chaos-over-IP from the IP of your TOPS-20 system (see below).

-More options will appear.
+- `CHAOS-ADDR-DOMAIN:`*dname* to set the address DNS domain to *dname*, default `CH-ADDR.NET`.

+(Note that you may want to use short-but-nonambiguous keywords, since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor, which you may occasionally want to use.)

 ### Chaosnet bridge
 You need to configure your [https://github.com/bictorv/chaosnet-bridge](Chaosnet bridge) to accept Chaos-over-IP from your TOPS-20 system, e.g. using